 - This list is for gamers who want to get the most for their money.
-If you don’t play games, then the cards on this list are more expensive than what you really need.
+If you don’t play games, the cards on this list are more expensive than what you really need.
 We've added a reference page at the end of the column covering integrated graphics processors, which is likely more apropos for home, office, and basic multimedia usage models.

-- The criteria to get on this list are strictly price/performance.
-We acknowledge that recommendations for multiple video cards, such as two Radeon cards in CrossFire mode or two GeForce cards in SLI, typically require a motherboard that supports CrossFire or SLI and a chassis with more space to install multiple graphics cards.
-They also require a beefier power supply compared to what a single card needs, and will almost certainly produce more heat than a single card.
+- Recommendations for multiple video cards, such as two Radeon cards in CrossFire mode or two GeForce cards in SLI, typically require a motherboard that supports CrossFire/SLI and possibly a chassis with plenty of space to install multiple graphics cards.
+These setups also usually call for a beefier power supply than what a single card needs, and will almost certainly produce more heat than a single card.
 Keep these factors in mind when making your purchasing decision.
 In most cases, if we have recommended a multiple-card solution, we try to recommend a single-card honorable mention at a comparable price point for those who find multi-card setups undesirable.

 - Prices and availability change on a daily basis.
 We can’t base our decisions on always-changing pricing information, but we can list some good cards that you probably won’t regret buying at the price ranges we suggest, along with real-time prices from our PriceGrabber engine, for your reference.

 - The list is based on some of the best U.S. prices from online retailers.
-In other countries or at retail stores, your mileage will most certainly vary.
+In other countries or at retail stores, your mileage will almost certainly vary.

 - These are new card prices.
-No used or open-box cards are in the list; they might represent a good deal, but it’s outside the scope of what we’re trying to do.
+No used or open-box cards are in the list.
+While these offers might represent a good deal, it’s simply outside the scope of what we’re trying to do.